canonical/netplan.io/examples.md

 ## Windows DHCP Server

-For networks where DHCP is provided by a Windows Server using the dpch-identifier key allows for interoperability:
+For networks where DHCP is provided by a Windows Server using the dhcp-identifier key allows for interoperability:

 ```yaml
 network: